b00tc4mp/isdi-parttime-202303/staff/ivan-canuto/fullstack/project/doc/README.md

 - DONE Implement a logic where i can delete a conversation from the sidebar menu, with doble check
 - DONE Implement an option in the sidebar menu where to delete all conversations, with doble check

+#### Create a post from scratch, and refresh posts list

+- Me as user, I want to be able to create a post with a summary made by me

+##### Tasks

+- DONE Create an AddPost modal where i can enter the title and the sumamry content of my post
+- DONE Implement an option in the sidebar menu where i can click it and the AddPost modal pops up to me
+- DONE Implement the logic to create a post this way

 #### Search post